aliabdi064/markeing_economteric_poroject/README.md

 *   **Coefficients (β) and their p-values (t-test):**
     *   **What they mean:** The coefficients represent the estimated change in Sales for a one-unit increase in the corresponding advertising spend, holding other advertising spends constant.
 The p-value for each coefficient (from a t-test) indicates the statistical significance of that individual predictor.
     *   **Interpretation:**
-        *   **TV (Coefficient: 0.0544, p-value ≈ 0.000):** For every £1 increase in TV advertising spend, Sales are expected to increase by approximately 0.0458 units, holding Radio and Newspaper spend constant.
+        *   **TV (Coefficient: 0.0544, p-value ≈ 0.000):** For every £1 increase in TV advertising spend, Sales are expected to increase by approximately 0.0544 units, holding Radio and Newspaper spend constant.
 The very low p-value indicates this relationship is highly statistically significant.
-        *   **Radio (Coefficient: 0.1070, p-value ≈ 0.000):** For every £1 increase in Radio advertising spend, Sales are expected to increase by approximately 0.1885 units, holding TV and Newspaper spend constant.
+        *   **Radio (Coefficient: 0.1070, p-value ≈ 0.000):** For every £1 increase in Radio advertising spend, Sales are expected to increase by approximately 0.1070 units, holding TV and Newspaper spend constant.
 This relationship is also highly statistically significant.
 Notably, Radio has a larger impact per unit of spend than TV.
         *   **Newspaper (Coefficient: 0.0003, p-value = 0.954):** The coefficient for Newspaper is very close to zero and its p-value is very high.
 This indicates that Newspaper advertising does not have a statistically significant linear relationship with Sales in this model.
-The negative sign, though negligible, suggests a very slight, almost non-existent, inverse relationship.
         *   **Intercept (β₀):** 4.6251.
 This represents the baseline sales when all advertising spend is zero.

 ### Regression Model Coefficients and Statistics